How to Celebrate Chinese New Year: 5 Main Traditions and Activities

 The round shape of rice balls symbolizes reunion, harmony, and happiness.
 Each bowl of this dessert consists of a couple of rice balls which exemplify members of the family.
 That explains why they are favored by the Chinese during the New Year celebrations.

-The CCTV New Year’s Gala, also known as the Spring Festival Gala (春晚 Chūnwǎn in Chinese), is a Chinese New Year special program.
+The CCTV New Year’s Gala, also known as the Spring Festival Gala (春晚 Chūnwǎn), is a Chinese New Year special program.
 It is recognized as the world’s most-watched television program by Guinness World Records.

-Every year on the eve of Chinese New Year, the Gala is broadcasted on its flagship CCTV-1.
+Every year on the eve of Chinese New Year, the Gala is broadcast on its flagship CCTV-1.
 The show includes a variety of entertainment such as cross-talk, acrobatics, songs, and drama performances.
+All the performances go all out, and you see a wide range of traditional and modern entertainment.
 The CCTV’s Gala has been the mainstay of many Chinese families, including overseas Chinese since it was first broadcast on the network in 1983.

 Chinese families often gather around and spend more than 4 hours together to watch the Gala from 20:00 to the countdown at midnight.
 At around 0:30, the ending theme song “Can’t Forget Tonight” is played to mark the end of the Gala.